allanf181/Atum/contributing.md

 Welcome to the Atum Contribution file!
+We'd like to thank you for your interest in assisting us with Atum, your support and assistance is greatly appreciated.

 Please take a moment to read over the rules for contributing to make sure you don't have to do extra work later undoing or fixing things.

 **Contribution Rules**